UPE-Code/WebDev1/README.md

     - `section`
     - `class`
     - `id`
-- Text Branch: Here you will find all the code dealing with all of the text relate elements in the portfolio.
+- Text Branch: Here you will find all the code dealing with all of the text related elements in the portfolio.
 In this section, we used:
     - `h1-h4`
     - `p`
     - `span`